cballesterosvelasco/cballesterosvelasco.es/_posts/fields/2000-01-01-image-editing.markdown

 proficency: advanced
 ---

-Creación de dibujo a mano, con tableta, TabletPC.
-Contorneado de imágenes mediante freehand, flash, photoshop y ilustrator.
-Coloreado de imágenes con flash y photoshop.
-Creación digital de imágenes.
-Retoque fotográfico.
+Some experience with handrawing, and creating digital art with drawing tablets, tabletpc.
+Vertorization using freehand, flash, photoshop and illustrator.
+Image coloring with flash and photoshop.
+Digital image creation and composition.
+Photo editing.